Press release issued by Cumbria County Council

 Colin Cox, Cumbria’s Director of Public Health, said:

-The weekly COVID-19 situation report is available at www.cumbria.gov.uk/stopthespread
+The weekly COVID-19 situation report for Cumbria can be found at www.cumbria.gov.uk/stopthespread, it shows:

-- Barrow-in-Furness joined Allerdale in having the greatest numbers of new cases (both +29 new cases);
+- For the 7th week in a row, Allerdale had the greatest number of new cases (+26 new cases);

-- Barrow-in-Furness also replaced Allerdale in having the highest rate of new cases (43 new cases per 100k population);
+- Barrow-in-Furness replaced Copeland in having the highest rate of new cases (28 new cases per 100k population);

-- New cases decreased from the previous week in Allerdale, Carlisle and Copeland;
+- New cases decreased from the previous week in all Cumbrian districts except Barrow-in-Furness;